panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 ## 4. Use memoization with care

 While `useMemo()` can improve the performance of the component, you have to make sure to profile the component with and without the hook.
+Only after that make the conclusion whether memoization worth it.

 When memoization is used inappropriately, it could harm the performance.

 ## 5. Conclusion

 `useMemo(() => computation(a, b), [a, b])` is the hook that lets you memoize some heavy computations.
-Given the same `[a, b]` dependencies, once memoized, the hook is going to return the memoized value.
+Given the same `[a, b]` dependencies, once memoized, the hook is going to return the memoized value without invoking `computation(a, b)`.

-If you'd like to know more about the alternative to callback memoization `useCallback()`, I recommend following my post [How to Memoize with React.useMemo()](/react-usememo-hook/).
+Also check the post [Your Guide to React.useCallback()](/dont-overuse-react-usecallback/) if you'd like to read about `useCallback()` hook.